sinistersnare/sinistersnare.github.io/content/post/02-rust-2019-wishlist.md

 Rust needs to focus on less glamorous features in 2019.
 We have added a lot of great features since 1.0, but we need to address the warts that we have had for a long time.
 I mostly echo sentiments from
 [Jonathan Turner](https://www.jonathanturner.org/2018/12/the-fallow-year.html),
 [Nathan Vegdahl](https://blog.cessen.com/post/2018_12_12_rust_2019_its_the_little_things), and many others in my 'fallow-year' sentiments.
-Overall, Compilation speed and type-level constants are my two most wished-for features.
+Overall, Compilation speed and generic constants are my two most wished-for features.
 On top of that, I would like to see more ecosystem work to make embedded applications more feasible and easy to use.
 Finally, Rust needs a moratorium on adding syntactic sugar for 2019.

 # The Compiler #